What Is A Sign That Your Pet Should Be Seen By A Vet?By vetsadmin | December 13, 2018

 Their physical appearance can show tell-tale signs as well.
 A sign of limping could suggest a minor issue such as a hurt muscle, bone or joint, or it could be an early sign of arthritis, spinal problems or a fractured bone.
 Bumps or lumps on the skin could be issues ranging from a common insect bite, to abscesses and fluid build-up.
 If you do notice any unusual swelling, then the recommended course of action would be for a veterinarian to examine your pet to ensure that any serious issues are treated immediately, and for your peace of mind.

-In most cases, taking our pet to a Malvern vet or a Glen Iris vet is easier said than done.
+In most cases, taking our pet to a Fitzroy vet is easier said than done.
 Luckily there is Vets on Call, a mobile app that delivers qualified veterinarians to the front of your door with just the click of a button.
-Whether it’s after-hours, a consultation or just a regular check-up, our vets will take care of your pet in the comfort of your own living room, in any area we service.
+Whether it’s after-hours, a consultation or just a regular check-up, our Melbourne vets will take care of your pet in the comfort of your own living room, in any area we service.
 For more information, and to download the mobile app, visit the Vets on Call website today.